Bat

 Like all mammals, The reproduction of bats occurs in sexual and viviparous terms with very varied mating systems depending on the species.
 In general, they usually reach sexual maturity around one year of age, and present complex courtship dynamics, depending on whether they are species that lead a gregarious life (forming families or colonies), or if they are mostly solitary individuals.

-You may be interested: Farm Animals
+You may be interested: Tlacuache

 Reproduction normally occurs on a seasonal basis, especially in latitudes where hibernation is necessary, and The duration of gestation can range from 40 days to 10 months.